Vital Records Online

 Order with confidence

-How to Order Connecticut Birth Certificates
+How to Order a Connecticut Marriage Certificate

 Person ordering a marriage certificate with a phone using VRO